MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/catalog-catalogassignment.md

 ### Create a Catalog with solution files

 Within a solution, all the catalogs will be within a `catalogs` folder.
+You can create, modify or remove catalogs by editing the folders and files in this folder and importing the solution after it has been packed using solution packager.

-Each catalog will be included in a folder matching the uniquename of the catalog, such as `contoso_CustomerManagement`.
+Each catalog will be included in a folder matching the `uniquename` of the catalog, such as `contoso_CustomerManagement`.

 Within the folder is an XML file containing the definition of the catalog.